 - If there are no surviving relatives who can inherit under the rules of intestacy, the estate passes to the Crown

-- If you own, or part own, a business this or your share of will fall under the rules of intestacy
+- If you own, or part own, a business this or your share of may fall under the rules of intestacy

 What can a Will do?

-In your Will you can leave as many or as little provisions as you like, and you can identify who will take possession of certain parts of your estate when you’re gone.
+You can leave as many or as little provisions as you like and identify individuals to take possession of certain parts of your estate when you’re gone.

 This means you are deciding where your estate goes, not the Crown.
 Usually, without a Will, your estate will be left with your next of kin, and if you are estranged from them or have not had the conversation about what you want to happen with your entire estate, what you want to happen may not happen.

-A Will can make sure your estate goes to who you want it to.
-Not only this, it can make sure your wishes are fulfilled, which may include arrangements of your dependants, your funeral and even your pets.
+Not only this, it can make sure your wishes such as arrangements regarding your dependents, your funeral and even your pets.

 Also, it may be important to consider that your digital assets, such as social media profiles, digital images, emails, websites etc, may be very valuable or important, and a Will can make sure that these are safeguarded.